roypartha/roypartha/README.md

 # Hi, I'm Partha Roy! 👋

--🔭I'm a software developer currently working on my portfolio website.
+🔭I'm a software developer currently working on my portfolio website.
 I'm passionate about learning and coding in various languages.
-Feel free to reach out if you have any tech-related questions.
+Feel free to reach out if you have any tech-related questions.<br>
--📫 How to reach me : partharoy200131@gmail.com
+📫 How to reach me : partharoy200131@gmail.com

 <hr/>
 <div align="center">